miklevin/MikeLev.in/_posts/2025-09-06-cursor-to-gemini-cli-future-proof-workflow.md

 I resisted jumping on the cure: the command-line interface (CLI) alternatives popping up from Anthropic and OpenAI.
 It's just more API-cash-register bait.
-Here's the medicine that'll cure what ails you but you're not gonna like the side-effects, haha!
+Here's the medicine that'll cure what ails you but you're not gonna like the side-effects, ahaha!
 If only tech companies had to put those side effect warnings on their advertisements the way the FDA forces drug companies to.
 You may suffer an additional $20/mo subscription fee with the likelihood of addiction leading to the price being mercilessly jacked up on you.